al-obrien/pangoRo2go/README.md

 ## Project organization

 The project is organized as a typical RStudio Project.
-The main script to create the web API is the default `plumber.R` in the project’s root location.
-For testing purposes, there is another script called `test_api.R` which makes it easier via {httr} and {callr} to check the API functionality by launching a background process for the API and making requests, such as POST.
-This is a bit easier than Swagger as one can more easily customize request details (e.g. Swagger at time of writing would not accept a request body for processing).
+The main script to create the web API is the default `plumber.R`, in the project’s root location.
+For testing purposes, there is another script called `test_api.R` which makes it easier (via {httr} and {callr}) to check the API functionality by launching a background process for the API and making requests, such as POST.
+This is easier than Swagger as one can more easily customize request details (e.g. Swagger at time of writing would not accept a request body for processing).

 To manage R package dependencies, {renv} is used.
 There are a few profiles available, the *default* tracks packages for the entire project